 Thomas’s work employs a wide range of approaches including writing, painting, sculpture, assemblage, photography, sound and video.
 His work is concerned with the connections between visual art and literature, the act of writing, the autobiographical, the tragic and the humorous.

-Thomas’ installation will centre around a new large scale assemblage titled ‘Green and Pleasant Land’ from his series ‘Illuminated Manuscripts’.
+Thomas’ installation centred around a new large scale assemblage titled ‘Green and Pleasant Land’ from his series ‘Illuminated Manuscripts’.
 The work takes its title from Blake’s poetic preface to his epic, ‘Milton: A Poem in Two Books’.
 The poem is better known today as the hymn “Jerusalem”, In Thomas’ parallel the “Dark Satanic Mills” of the industrial revolution are replaced with more contemporary concerns such as careless waste disposal, pollution, climate crisis and greed.

 The notions of flow and punctuation, as well as those of positive and negative space play a central role in Thomas’ work.
 These ideas are exemplified in the artists Marginalia series, in which Thomas repurposes offcuts from the making of his ‘Illuminated Manuscript’ series, elevating the potentially overlooked fragments by arranging them amongst the starkness of a sculptural “blank page”.
 These works, which could be considered as painterly poems, will hang in the installation.
 They investigate the importance of negative space in the disciplines of both visual art and poetry, or perhaps more simply, a testament to looking closely at what is around us so as not to automatically discard what we might think of as worthless or superfluous.
 The pieces are cast in clear silicon, a material which is recurrent in Thomas’ practice, the catalysed nature of the material gives a sense of something being held still in time, paused during a moment of undoing.

-VITRINE will be in booth C08.
+VITRINE was at booth C08.

 Charlie Godet Thomas (b.1985, London.
 British–Bermudian) currently lives and works in Mexico City.
 He studied a BA in Fine Art (Sculpture) at Manchester School of Art (2009) and an MA in Fine Art (Sculpture) at the Royal College of Art, London (2014).